What is flipped learning?

 Flexibility

 Limited time is a common obstacle that employees face when participating in ongoing training.
 However, flipped learning addresses this challenge by eliminating the need for lengthy, in-person lectures.
 Instead, online courses serve as the primary source of information for learners.
 These online courses require considerably less time than traditional face-to-face learning, as they can be easily integrated into busy schedules and accessed from anywhere at any time.
-This flexibility makes it the preferred learning style for many employees
+This flexibility makes it the preferred learning style for many employees.

 Personalized

 Flipped learning can help your organization’s continuous education program get off the ground by giving your employees the power to spend time where they need it most.
 In an in-person lecture, employees have to move at the same speed as everyone else and can’t pick and choose what to focus on.
 When you consider that the average employee only has 24 minutes a week to spend on training, it is especially important to maximize that time.
-Flipped learning allows them to learn on their own, giving them the chance to spend their time on things that they don’t understand, and speed by things they are a pro at.
+Flipped learning allows them to learn on their own, giving them the chance to spend their time on things that they don’t understand, and speed through things they are a pro at.

 Encourages active learning